Project Americana Quilt

 Skill Level: Beginner

 If you can cut and sew straight lines, you can make a quilt with massive patriotic impact.
 This quilt square is constructed from contrasting and complimentary fabrics in red, white and blue.
-Combine as many squares as you want for a quilt of any size.
+Combine as many squares as you want for a quilt of any size that celebrates the USA.

 The directions are designed to make one square.
 Make additional squares and sew the squares together to make the quilt to the desired size.
 Use a 1/4” seam allowance for each seam.
 The fabric used in the project was from the Americana collection from Mary Fons.
 Click here to download instructions.